WetenSchaap/personal-website/content/pages/research.md

 the science of soft things (basically).
 If you want to know more about that, the wikipedia is a pretty good place to start reading.

-More specifically, I am currently investigating the assembly and mechanics of complex colloidal structures made from patchy colloidal particles.
+More specifically, in my phd project, I investigate the assembly and mechanics of complex colloidal structures made from patchy colloidal particles.
 [Recent breakthroughs](https://www.nature.com/articles/nature23901) in synthesis allow the design of anisotropic colloidal particles that serve as building blocks in complex micron and nanoscale structures.
 These structures are both of fundamental scientific interest